quru/qis/doc/api_help.md

 <a name="usage_web_session"></a>
 ### Obtaining a web session

-To display private images within an HTML page in a web browser:
+When you need to display private images within an HTML page in a web browser:

     <img src="https://images.example.com/image?src=some-private-folder/myfile.jpg">